4ubIce/3dbarcharts/readme.md

     }
 }
 ```
-x - chart position on the axis X
+x - chart position on the axis X,
-y - chart position on the axis Y
+y - chart position on the axis Y,
-ledge - protrusion of the coordinate axes beyond the edges
+ledge - protrusion of the coordinate axes beyond the edges,
-animationSpeed - rotation speed
+animationSpeed - rotation speed,
-axisTicksCount - the number of tick marks on the coordinate axes
+axisTicksCount - the number of tick marks on the coordinate axes,
-text - configuration of text on coordinate axes
+text - configuration of text on coordinate axes.

 * If you only want to see one chart or add more, edit the files index.html and ./script/addTwoBarCharts.js